Thursday, May 28, 2009

 • Be prepared to jump the rails.
 It's hard to pull the plug on a program, an investment, but that's what we must do when things go dangerously off track.

-Staying the course may end up causing some damage to the reputation of BMS.
-And, Mr. Behrman's reversal may call his motives into question.
-On his web site is a link to The Daily News gossip column, Side Dish, from November 19, 2008 that said Brad Pitt and Matt Damon may be interested in his new book, Adventures in the Drug Trade: I was a Big Pharma Pusher.
-So, is Andy Behrman an honest whistle blower or a calculating opportunist?
-Or, has he been overtaken again by his illness?
-It's possible that these are questions that we may not be asking if more thought, care and scrutiny went into the communications planning and review process.
+Staying the course may damage BMS's reputation, and Mr. Behrman's reversal might raise questions about his motives.
+His website includes a link to The Daily News gossip column, Side Dish, from November 19, 2008, which stated that Brad Pitt and Matt Damon might be interested in his new book, Adventures in the Drug Trade: I Was a Big Pharma Pusher.
+So, is Andy Behrman an honest whistle-blower or a calculating opportunist?
+Has he been overtaken by his illness again?
+These are questions we might not ask if more thought, care, and scrutiny had gone into the communications planning and review process.

 Thursday, May 14, 2009